AlbertoRodriguezSanz/SPI-Full-Duplex-Test/README.md

   - Voltage Level: 5V.
 - PICkit4 Tool Options
   - Program Speed: Low (Otherwise an error will pop up when trying to load the firmware).

+Make sure to always use the latest available firmware packs for the microcontroller, otherwise an "Script engine is not supported" error will pop up.
+A guide explaining the steps to update the firmware packs can be found in the following link ([FAQ link](https://microchip.my.site.com/s/article/MPLAB-X-IDE-v6-05-Script-engine-is-not-supported-error-and-disabled-Make-and-Program-Device-button#:~:text=The%20solution%20is%20to%20install,version%20for%20the%20specific%20programmer.)).

 Then, follow the next steps:
 * Compile: `Production> Build Main Project`